Objective: To design and build the lightest mount possible while ensuring a 1.5x factor of safety under various calculated loads.

 Outcomes:

 After putting a few ideas into a design matrix, I ultimately decided on a truss-like design.
 Modeling the member as an ideal truss simplified calculation.
 Failure now depended on length, thickness, material, and internal load (which is dependent on forces to wing and geometry of the members).
 My designs were constrained to those which could withstand 1.4x the predicted loads.
 This makes it more difficult to mass optimize since writing a 'traditional' optimization equation would yield 0in thickness as it's the lightest solution.
 My attempt to create a set of equations that could minimize mass while accounting for this proved too difficult as I had 9 variables to control (material, 2 position ones and 6 thickness ones) and many were interwoven with each other.
 For this reason, I created a script which simply ran through every combination, discarded those which weren't strong enough, and then returned the lightest configuration left.
 Once I had the parameters, I designed it in NX and then manufactured it.
-It was then powder coated and mounted on the car.
+I created a full tool path in NX CAM, but the CNC was down when I went to use it.
+I instead water jetted it out, which allowed for custom widths along one dimension, but required all members to share the same thickness.
+It was then powder coated and mounted on the car where it performed well during competition.

 Back to Top